Mitt Romney unveils plan to provide $3,000 per child, giving bipartisan support to President Biden’s effort

 Romney is expected to offer the bill as an amendment to Democrats’ budget resolution on Thursday night, according to two people who spoke on the condition of anonymity to discuss internal planning.
 The budget resolution is the vehicle for passing Biden’s stimulus package.

 “We have not comprehensively reformed our family support system in nearly three decades, and our changing economy has left millions of families behind," said Romney, the GOP’s 2012 presidential nominee, in a statement.
-“Now is the time to renew our commitment to families to help them meet the challenges they face as they take on most important work any of us will ever do — raising our society’s children.”
+“Now is the time to renew our commitment to families to help them meet the challenges they face as they take on the most important work any of us will ever do — raising our society’s children.”

+White House Chief of Staff Ron Klain reacted to the proposal on Thursday, tweeting: “Really looking forward to see what @SenatorRomney will propose here -- an encouraging sign that bipartisan action to reduce child poverty IS possible.”

 The United States currently has among the highest rates of child poverty in the developed world, a trend exacerbated by the coronavirus pandemic.
 The nation provides less financial support to families with children than all but a handful of developed countries.
 That has led Democratic lawmakers such as Sens.
 Michael F. Bennet (Colo.) and Sherrod Brown (Ohio) to spearhead legislation to expand child benefits that command near-universal support among the Democratic caucus.